EGPGV-Symposium/2025/content/cfp/cfp.md

 (3) parallel visualization and analytics, and
 (4) processing of large data sets for visualization or analytics.

-For additional information regarding paper submission and publication, please contact the program chairs.
+Submission types:

-EGPGV again calls for Full Papers (8 to 10 pages) and Short Papers (up to 4 pages) in Eurographics format (+ 1 page of references).
+- Full Papers (8 to 10 pages) in Eurographics format (+1 page for references)
+- Short Papers (up to 4 pages) in Eurographics format (+1 page for references)

 Important Dates:

-December 11, 2023 - Early Submission Abstract Deadline\
-December 25, 2023 - Early Submission Paper Deadline\
-January 23, 2024 - Early Submission Notification\
-February 26, 2024 - Regular Submission Abstract Deadline\
-March 10, 2024 - Regular Submission Deadline
+Abstract Deadline: February 3, 2025\
+Submission Deadline: February 7, 2025

-For additional information, please contact us via papers@egpgv.org.
+If you would like more information, please don't hesitate to contact the Program Co-Chairs via papers@egpgv.org.

 EGPGV Leadership:

-Symposium Chair: David Pugmire, Oak Ridge National Laboratory, USA\
-Program Co-Chair: Guido Reina, University of Stuttgart, Germany\
+Symposium Chair: Guido Reina, University of Stuttgart, Germany\
-Program Co-Chair: Silvio Rizzi, Argonne National Laboratory, USA
+Program Co-Chair: Silvio Rizzi, Argonne National Laboratory, USA\
+Program Co-Chair: Charles Gueunet, Kitware, France